Operational Guidelines: One-Parent Family Payment

 Community Employment is a training or employment scheme administered by this department.

-New participants on Community Employment Schemes from 16 January 2012 are disqualified from claiming OFP and participating in a CE Scheme during the same period.
+New participants on Community Employment Schemes are disqualified from claiming OFP and participating in a CE Scheme during the same period.
 In these cases, an additional €20 per week that is paid to all CE participants will apply.

 A person should contact their local Intreo Centre to apply for inclusion on a Community Employment scheme.

 Persons in receipt of One-Parent Family Payment are eligible, subject to certain conditions, to participate in the Back to Education Allowance scheme.
 The Back to Education Allowance Scheme is an educational opportunities scheme for persons in receipt of certain social welfare payments who wish to pursue an approved full-time second or third level course of education in an approved college, leading to a recognised qualification.
-From January 2013 participants will continue on their current rate of payment, rather than being increased to maximum rate as in the past.
-The annual cost of education allowance is no longer payable from the start of 2013.
-Also, participants may continue to receive any secondary benefits to which they otherwise have an entitlement.
+Participants will continue on their current rate of payment and will receive the annual cost of Education Allowance for attending their full-time day course of study.
+Participants may also continue to receive any secondary benefits to which they otherwise have an entitlement.

-If under 21, a customer must be 2 years out of education to qualify (confirmation required).
-In general a person must be over the age of 21 and in receipt of One-Parent Family Payment for at least 3 months (in the case of approved second level courses), or at least 9 months (in the case of approved third level courses).
+A person must be over the age of 18 and in receipt of One-Parent Family Payment for at least 3 months (in the case of approved second level courses), or at least 9 months (in the case of approved third level courses).

 In the case of participants who qualified from an OFP claim, there is provision for continued payment of BTEA and Child Support Payment for customers until the completion of the course of study.